5 Best Password Managers for Opera in 2024

 🥈2.
 Dashlane — User-Friendly Interface With a VPN

 Another thing that caught my attention was Dashlane’s VPN.
 My tests showed that it provides a secure internet connection without significant speed losses.
 Regardless of the server I connected to, I was able to get good speeds and uninterrupted HD video streaming.
-It’s not quite as good as the best VPNs in 2024, but it’s still an excellent inclusion.
+It’s not quite as good as the best VPNs in 2024, but it’s still better than Opera’s built-in VPN (and even its Pro version).

 Bottom Line: